menandmice/micetro_docs/guides/admin-manual/admin_dhcp_isc.rst

 Defining Options on ISC DHCP Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.

+2. Under **DHCP Services** in the filtering sidebar, select the applicable DHCP server.

+3. On the :guilabel:`Action` menu, select either :guilabel:`Manage DHCPv4 options` or :guilabel:`Managem DHCPv6 options`.
+You can also select these options on the **Row menu (...)**.

-1. In :menuselection:`Admin --> Server Management` select the applicable DHCP Server and select :guilabel:`Edit DHCP options` from the ellpisis menu or use :menuselection:`Actions --> Edit DHCP options`.
-The *Edit DHCP Options* box displays.
-The dialog box shows all custom options defined on the DHCP server.
-The available ISC DHCP options can be selected from the dropdown menu.
+4. The *Manage DHCP Options* dialog box opens, showing all custom options defined on the DHCP server.

-2. To add an option, select it from the option list.
-The option field is added to the dialog.
+5. Use the **Add an option** dropdown menu to select the ISC DHCP option you want to define.

-3. To delete an option, hover over its field and click the trash button next to it.
+6. To delete an option, hover over its field, and theb click the trash can icon next to it.

 4. Click :guilabel:`Save` to save the changed option definitions.